gauravmeena0708/logsec/pages/TABSYN.md

-- It is a [[Generative AI]] method for generating synthetic tabular data after training from the real tabular data that includes both categorical and Numerical Data
+- It is a [[Generative AI]] method for generating synthetic tabular data after training from the real tabular data that includes both categorical and Numerical Data.
+It uses [[Diffusion]]
 - Steps
 	- Autoencoding using VAE -> Data to simplified, continuous representation [[Latent Space]]
 		- Feature tokenizer